sistedes/library.manager/README.md

 ### Synchronize authors (`sync-authors`)

-Synchronizes the authors information between the local submissions and the Sistedes Digital Library, trying to match existing authors in the library with local authors.
+Synchronizes the authors information between the local submissions and the _Sistedes Digital Library_, trying to match existing authors in the library with local authors.
 In case the authors do not exist in the library, it creates them.
 Identifiers of the authors in the _Sistedes Digital Library_ (whether they are newly created or already existing) will be saved locally for a later use during the publication of the proceedings.
-In case of doubt, and when running in `interactive` the user will be asked whether found authors are a match or not.
+In case of doubt, and when running in `interactive` mode, the user will be asked whether found authors are a match or not.
 This command may take some time.

 ```
 Usage: java -jar <this-file.jar> sync-authors [-aFir] -e=E-MAIL -f=DIR